moondance-labs/tanssi-docs/learn/tanssi/included-templates.md

 ## Introduction {: #introduction }

 Building a new appchain from scratch can be a daunting prospect.
-Fortunately, thanks to the [Appchain development framework](/learn/framework/overview){target=\_blank} used by Tanssi and its modular-oriented architecture, developers can leverage some pre-bundled appchain templates that help them jumpstart the process and benefit in some aspects, such as:
+Fortunately, thanks to the [appchain development framework](/learn/framework/overview){target=\_blank} used by Tanssi and its modular-oriented architecture, developers can leverage some pre-bundled appchain templates that help them jumpstart the process and benefit in some aspects, such as:

 - **Head Start** - Tanssi appchain templates provide a starting point for your project, saving significant time and effort by providing a basic structure and a set of tested and ready-to-use functionalities.
 It allows developers to accelerate the construction of prototypes or minimum viable products (MVPs) and reduce the time to market